 In other cases, though, when DCOs are listed on a national police check certificate, the employee in question has former convictions that you probably need to know about.
 You see, any DCOs that are listed on a police check have been deemed relevant to the job the applicant does by the National Police Checking Service.

-What this means is that any past convictions disclosed on a police certificate are likely to be related to the applicant’s job in some way.
+What this means is that any past convictions disclosed on a national police check are likely to be related to the applicant’s job in some way.
 Say, for example, that one of your employees handles cash on a daily basis.
 If they have a conviction of theft, that will most likely be flagged on their certificate.
 Meanwhile, a traffic offence probably wouldn’t.

 How Do Organisations Know that the Relevant Convictions Have Been Disclosed?

 All applicants are required to provide information about the type and purpose of their police check before submission.
 This information will be used to decide which of their convictions, if any, should be included on their certificate.

 Click here to see what details your employees will be asked to disclose at the start of their application process.
 It includes the role they are currently in or applying for, whether that role involves working with children, the elderly, or vulnerable people, and the name of the organisation requesting the police check.

 Will All Previous Convictions Be Included in an Employee’s Police Check?

 No. Because of the information applicants provide about the purpose of their police check, any DCOs listed on their certificate will only be included if they are deemed relevant to that purpose.
 In addition, older convictions may not be included even if they are relevant due to something called spent convictions legislation.

 Spent convictions legislation states that convictions that are more than 10 years old can essentially be wiped from a person’s record.
 There are caveats, though, and the legislation is applied differently in different States and Territories.
 So, if your employee is applying for a police check in West Australia, their DCOs may be different from those listed on a police check certificate in Queensland.